kristinemlarson/gnssrefl/README.md

 **gpsweek** translates year, month, day into GPS week, day of week (0-6)

-**download_unr** downloads ENV time series for GPS sites from the Nevada Reno website (IGS14)
+**download_unr** downloads ENV time series for GPS sites from the Nevada Reno website (IGS14), so ITRF 2014.

 **download_tides** downloads up to a month of NOAA tide gauge data given station number (7 characters), and begin/end dates, e.g. 20150601 would be June 1, 2015.
-The NOAA API works perfectly well for this, but this utility writes out a file with only numbers (which I always prefer) instead of csv.
+The NOAA API works perfectly well for this, but this utility writes out a file with only columns of numbers instead of csv.

 ### Publications <a name="publications"></a>